MoodPixel/Neo_Studio/README.md

 ### ⚠️ Live Preview Not Working Inside Neo Studio
 ---

-If live previews work correctly inside normal ComfyUI KSampler previews but **Neo Studio shows no live preview**, even though generation still completes correctly, the issue may be ComfyUI preview websocket output not being enabled for external websocket/API clients.
+If **Neo Studio shows no live preview**, even though generation still completes correctly, the issue may be ComfyUI preview websocket output not being enabled for external websocket/API clients.

 Typical Neo debug state may show: